benignware-legacy/broccoli-extract-comments/README.md

 # broccoli-extract-comments
-> Extracts code comments from source files
+> Extract code comments from source files

 This broccoli-plugin let's you extract code comments and write into an output-file.